GannettDigital/simulato/docs/_pages/tutorial-reusable-components-pt2.md

 We can use the `this` context to solve our need to pass in information to a component, specifically `this.options`.
 When calling `expectedState.createAndAddComponent()` we know we pass in an object containing `type`, `name`, and `state`, but there is also an additional property we can pass in `options`.
 The options object is provided to the end user as a place to pass in anything they find useful for the component they are creating.
 When the component is actually created, `this.options` is the object passed in by a user and made available to the the `this` context.
 If no options are provided, a empty object is provided to the `this` context.
 Now that we have a way to send information, we are finally ready to make our first reusable component.

 First off we need to give our new component a `type`.
 Since we are using this to represent a news article, we can make the `type` as simple as `NewsArticle`.
+Remember to make the file inside the `components` folder, giving it the name `newsArticle.model.js`.

 ```
 'use strict'